enricopiseddu/lendingPool/README.md

 - This function returns true if an eventual decrease of a user’s collateral is allowed.
 It can be called by everyone.
 <hr />

+### 4.6 Functions for interests and interest rates.